- What Is Intermittent Fasting?

-You probably know eating enough protein is vital for building muscle and increasing your performance.
+You probably know that eating enough protein is vital for building muscle and increasing your performance.

-Taking collagen while fasting helps provide some of the important nutrients you need to make gains.
+Taking collagen while fasting helps provide some of the essential nutrients you need to make gains.

 When looking for a collagen supplement, make sure it doesn’t have sweeteners or fillers that could spike your blood sugar or harm your health.

-Perfect Keto Collagen is a keto friendly, clean protein from grass-fed cows that provides 10 grams of protein per scoop and just 1 gram of carbohydrates.
+Perfect Keto collagen is a clean, keto-friendly protein from grass-fed cows that provides 10 grams of protein per scoop, and just 1 gram of carbohydrates.